How to Dehydrate Jalapeno Peppers – Dehydrating Jalapeno Peppers, A Step-by-Step Guide

 These inexpensive Nesco 13.5-inch clean-a-screens are ideal for dehydrating small foods like spices and herbs, as well as olives, jalapeno slices, shrimp, and other Dehydrator Chef ingredients.
 Each removable mesh screen flexes for easy food items removal and is made of high-quality food-grade plastic.

-For dehydrating our jalapeno peppers, we are using these removable Nesco Clean-A-Screen mesh screens for sticky fruits and small food items such as these pepper slices that we are dehydrating today.
+For today’s dehydrator project, we are using the Nesco Clean-A-Screen removable mesh screen inserts for sticky fruits and small food items that we are dehydrating today.
 They have over 2500 customer reviews with an average rating of 4.7 stars out of 5, which is evidence of a great product.
+Check out other Nesco food dehydrator products here.

 Nesco Clean-A-Screens are removable and flexible mesh screen inserts with a distinct top and a bottom side.
 If you had a high-powered microscope, you would see the individual strands in the mesh screens have a triangle shape.
 The bottom side of the screen feels smooth.
 The top of the screen has a triangle point and feels rough as you rub your fingers across the mesh.